beeware/beeware/docs/tutorial/tutorial-3.rst

    got a bit more experience using Briefcase's default template.

 2. It **downloaded and installed a support package**.
-The packaging approach taken by briefcase is best described as "the simplest thing that could possibly work" - it ships a complete, isolated Python interpreter as part of every application it builds.
+The packaging approach taken by Briefcase is best described as "the simplest thing that could possibly work" - it ships a complete, isolated Python interpreter as part of every application it builds (except for Linux native system package builds).
    This is slightly space inefficient - if you have 5 applications packaged with Briefcase, you'll have 5 copies of the Python interpreter.
 However, this approach guarantees that every application is completely independent, using a specific version of Python that is known to work with the application.

    Again, Briefcase provides a default support package for each platform; if you want, you can provide your own support package, and have that package